TariqAHassan/MelReformer/README.md

 Even without teacher forcing, the model does seem to do a reasonably good job of reconstructing the melspectrogram (although there are a few clear failures, such as the example in the top right).
 However, while the overall structure is often and generally good, the reconstruction is blurry.

+## Future Directions

-This stems directly from the fact that the model is trained to minimize the L1 reconstruction error.
+The blurriness stems directly from the fact that the model is trained to minimize the L1 reconstruction error.
 There are several approaches one could explore to eliminate this and restore the high-frequency information, namely:

   * Adding a discriminator, which has shown success in other domains like vocoders, neural image compression, etc.
   * Training this model as a diffusion model, although this does complicate the problem of variable length inputs.
-  * Preprocessing the input a pre-trained RQ-VAE and training the model with cross entropy.
+  * Preprocessing the input a pre-trained neural audio compression model and training the model with cross entropy.
     This may be possibly by attempting to repurpose the Spatial/Depth Transformer paradigm proposed in [Autoregressive Image Generation using Residual Quantization](https://arxiv.org/abs/2203.01941).
 (Instead of a "Depth Transformer" this transformer would be responsible for decoding $n$ adjacent melspectogram columns.)

+While each of these approaches is appealing, I am most partial to the last one.
+Why?
+A vocoder can be seen as an autoencoder, with a 2D latent space and fixed encoder (the melspectrogram transform).
+Under this framing, a neural audio compression model can be viewed as a drop-in replacement, with potentially much better reconstruction capabilities because, in part, it is not constrained to having a fixed encoder.